lulav/LRS_Documentation/docs_tutorials/drone/drone.md

 ```

 - Finally, we run the simulation at the web:
-1. Go to the `Repositories` page clicking on the tab on the top.
-2. Find the drone project and open it.
+1. Open the Drone project
-3. Navigate to the `Runs` tab.
+2. Navigate to the `Runs` tab.
-4. Click on the `Run Simulation` button on the right.
+3. Click on the `Run Simulation` button on the right.

-For our example, we will run the [scenario](#the-scenario) 50 times.
+For our example, we will run the [scenario](#scenario) 50 times.
 Once the simulations are complete, we can create a notebook file located [here](https://citros.io/drone/blob/main/notebooks/wind_analysis.ipynb).

 ## Results